silverstripe/cwp/docs/en/how-tos/caching.md

 As a rule of thumb, if you configure your _Cache-Control_ and _Vary_ correctly, you don't need to be worried about the caching tiers.

 Varying content is any URL which content depends on an impulse from the visitor.
-Lack of a session (_Cookie_ or _Authorization_ headers in the request) is usually a good first step to find non-personalised URLs.
-Login, IP whitelisting, BasicAuth all imply personalised content.
+Lack of a session (_Cookie_ or _Authorization_ headers in the request) is usually a good first step to find non-varying URLs.

-Content changing depending on the request headers also implies personalisation.
-The header-driven content changes need to be properly highlighted via a _Vary_ response header which will automatically reduce the tier to 1.
+Login, IP whitelisting, BasicAuth all imply the content varies per user.
+All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce the tier to 1).

+Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
+You won't currently be able to use tier 2 on such double-protocol site.

 A table of some more obvious _Vary_ headers can be found in the [silverstripe-controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
 Keep in mind the more of these you specify, the more partitioned the cache, which will nullify potential gains.
 Use as few as you are confident with.